 Worldschooling Curriculum & Activities

 The primary curriculum of worldschooling is the variety of experiences your learner experiences.
-If your family chooses to incorporate a more traditional structure, you can always create your own hybrid option.
+If your family chooses to incorporate a more traditional structure, you can always create your own hybrid option and world school schedule.

 Many homeschool curriculum companies offer full time or work-at-your-own-pace distance learning options.
-Just be aware of how many books or other materials are required since you likely want to keep a lighter load.
+Just be aware of how many books, workbooks, or other materials are required since you likely want to keep a lighter load.

-From a developmental standpoint, smaller children learn best through experiences and hands-on activities while older ones through projects, stories and games.
-Keeping this in mind, seek out and offer opportunities based on your child’s interests.
-Here is a quick example of the way our worldschooling family goes about it.
+From a developmental standpoint, smaller children learn best through experiences and hands-on activities.
+Older children learn best through projects, stories, and games.
+Keeping this in mind, offer opportunities based on your child’s interests.

 When my daughter was 3, she saw a color mixing wheel while we were at a shop and got obsessed with it.
 She’d make up her own color mixing/guessing games and would spend hours mixing them using the wheel and then trying to apply that knowledge while painting.
 To help her learn more about colors, we looked for color-related opportunities outside the house and planned a trip around the concept of “color.”